ShanshanLi-cobo/cobo-waas2-java-sdk/docs/SwapActivitySigners.md

 # SwapActivitySigners

-The signer information of the swap activity.
+The signer data for swap activity.

 ## Properties